Contre Jour: Reception and awards

 Reviews of Contre Jour were very positive for both the game and the music, among both critics and the game's audience.
 Blake Sabatinelli of ABC Action News called the game a masterpiece of mobile gaming, saying, "the game is so well designed that it almost feels like you're playing a piece of art," and David Carnoy from CBS News said the game, "has spectacular art design and music, along with creative imagination."
 In December 2011, Contre Jour HD received the "iPad Game of the Year" award by Apple in their annual "iTunes Rewind."
 Also in December 2011, Contre Jour was named the "Best Physics" iOS game of the year in Touchgen's Editor's Choice Awards.
 In March 2012, the game won an Appy Award for "Best Puzzle Game."
 Also in March 2012, Contre Jour was honored at the International Mobile Game Awards (IMGA) in Barcelona, Spain with the "Jury's Honorable Mention" prize.
 In April 2012, the game received a Webby Award nomination for "Best Tablet Game.".
 In September 2012, the game won "Xbox Live Game of the Week".
 Also in 2012, Time magazine included the title in their list of "25 Best iPad Games for Your New 'Resolutionary' Tablet".
+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Contre Jour for "Mobile Game of the Year".